metal-stack/go-ipam/migrating-to-ipv6.md

     // Child Prefix 2 IP1: 2001:aabb:0:1::1
 ```

 As it turns out we got even more.
 Because we switched all network object manipulation from go standard library `net` to `inet.af/netaddr`, all of our functions got way faster with less memory consumption.
-Go comes with fantastic benchmarking built in and we will explain howto get most out of this in a later blog post.
+Go comes with fantastic benchmarking built in and we will explain how to get most out of this in a later blog post.

 ### Benchmark results before and after using `inet.af/netaddr`